graded-type-theory/graded-type-theory/README/Opaque-definitions.lagda.md

 Note that the well-formedness relation for weakening is the "restricted" variant `_»_∷ʷʳ_⊇_`, which requires the weakening to be trivial if free variables are disallowed.
-This prevents the introduction of free variables through weakenings, which would otherwise become a problem for the validity of equality reflection.
+This prevents the introduction of free variables through weakenings, which would become a problem for the validity of equality reflection as discussed above.

 Lemma 3.14 states that the reducibility judgements can be "escaped" to recover the normal typing judgements: